 If you’ve got a pair of beautiful rubber boots and are wondering how to clean them, this is the best place for you to be!
 Find out how to clean rubber boots without damaging them so you can have beautiful and fresh boots for rainy weather.

 If you’ve got children who love to play outside in the rain, then you’ve probably got a few pairs of cute rubber boots in your home.
-I personally do not live on a farm, but I have pals who wear their rubber boots during their day to day farming duties and man, those things get pretty yucky, pretty quickly.
+I personally do not live on a farm, but I have pals who Wear their rubber boots during their day-to-day farming duties, and man, those things get pretty yucky, pretty quickly.

-So encourage play and don’t be afraid to get muddy because I will show you how to clean rubber boots.
+To encourage play and don’t be afraid to get muddy because I will show you how to clean rubber boots.